engdoreis/reisfmt/README.md

   return 0;
 }
 ```

-## How to extend the print for a custom type
+## How to extend the print function for custom types
-Custom types can be printed in two different ways.
+The print function can be extended to print custom types in two different ways.
-The first option and recommended in most cases is to implement the `concept Printable` for the type.
+The first option is recommended in most cases consist in implementing the `concept Printable` for the desired type.
 ```cpp
 struct Memory {
   size_t addr;